Josef Mengele: In South America

-Mengele's name was mentioned several times during the Nuremberg trials in the mid-1940s, but the Allied forces believed that he was probably already dead.
+Mengele's name was mentioned several times during the Nuremberg trials in the mid-1940s, but the Allied forces believed that he was likely already dead.
 Irene Mengele and the family in Günzburg also claimed that he had died.
 Meanwhile, author Ernst Schnabel was forwarded a letter from a woman who read his 1958 book Anne Frank: A Portrait in Courage.
 She said a maid in the Mengele household had been told by Herr Mengele that his son was in South America, working as a doctor.
 Schnabel wrote to the state prosecutor in Ulm to pass along this information.
 The court in Freiburg issued an arrest warrant on 25 February 1959.
 That same month, Mengele may have traveled to West Germany to see his sick father.

 Working in West Germany, Nazi hunters Simon Wiesenthal and Hermann Langbein collected information from witnesses about Mengele's wartime activities.
 In a search of public records, Langbein discovered Mengele's divorce papers, which listed an address in Buenos Aires.
 He and Wiesenthal pressured the West German authorities into starting extradition proceedings, and a second, revised arrest warrant that included data about Mengele's wartime activities was drawn up on 5 June 1959.
 West Germany also offered a reward for Mengele's capture, but did not actively search for him before the end of the year.
 Argentina initially refused the extradition request because the fugitive was no longer living at the address given on the documents; by the time extradition was approved on 30 June, Mengele had already fled to Paraguay and was living on a farm in Hohenau, near the Argentine border.
 Mengele reportedly worked as a veterinary surgeon under the alias of 'Francisco Fischer' while living in Hohenau.

 In preparation for leaving Argentina, Mengele sold his shares of the Fadro Farm in March 1959 and granted Martha power of attorney to act on his behalf in legal matters.
-He made the move to Paraguay sometime before May 1959 and received his citizenship under the name José Mengele.
+He moved to Paraguay sometime before May 1959 and received his citizenship under the name José Mengele.
 The extralegal capture of Adolf Eichmann in May 1960 meant that Paraguay's lack of any extradition treaties could no longer keep him safe.
 He decided to move to Brazil and live under an assumed name.
 With the help of Hans-Ulrich Rudel, he obtained an identity card with the name "Peter Hochbichler", and arrived in Brazil in October 1960.

-After a request from Paraguayan Attorney General Clotildo Jimenez, the Supreme Court of Paraguay annulled Mengele's citizenship in August 1979.
+After a request from Paraguayan Attorney General Clotildo Jiménez, the Supreme Court of Paraguay annulled Mengele's citizenship in August 1979.